-IBA provides invoice finance to assist Indigenous-owned businesses to take advantage of new contract or sales opportunities that may otherwise be out of reach.
+IBA provides invoice finance to assist Indigenous-owned businesses selling goods and services to other businesses or government entities on credit terms to take advantage of new contract or sales opportunities that may otherwise be out of reach.

 What is it